karthikmohan/karthikmohan/README.md

 ### I'm a 26 year old Software/Mobile Application Developer from Chennai, India.
 <br />

-I am a computer science engineer  who has experience from working in many companies as a software/mobile application developer and information security researcher👨‍💻.
-Interested in making life easier by creating utility tools.
-Fascinated about new and emerging tech.
+A computer science engineer with experience as a mobile/software application developer and information security researcher in various companies and institutes 👨🏾‍💻.
+Interested in building utility resources to make life simpler.
+I'm fascinated by modern and evolving technology.

 - 🔭 I’m currently working on android sdk, custom rom developement, information security research.
 - 🌱 I’m currently learning flutter and competitive coding.